deejaygraham/sketchnoting-for-developers/draft.md

 What little we know about how the brain works and how we store and process information mean that this is a growing field of study and will be increasingly important in the future.

+As developers during our careers we will be called on to constantly keep our knowledge, our skills up to date and learn, unlearn and re-learn as fast as we can.
+We should take advantage of as many opportunities as we can to make that job easier.

 I'm a developer working in an agile team and I should be drawing and communicating more.

 What I'd like to share with you today is what I think of as the gateway drug, sketchnoting, and show your some techniques you can use in the rest of your sessions at DDD and I hope you'll be inspired to try using them in your personal and professional lives.

+Pattern on the stone - W Daniel Hillis

 <!-- Why now ? - will it get worse? -->